dcf21/ephemeris-compute-de430/README.md

 `ephemerisCompute` was written to produce all of the ephemerides on the website
 <https://in-the-sky.org>, which is maintained by the author.

-A [newer version of this
+An [older version of this
-tool](https://www.github.com/dcf21/ephemeris-compute-de430) is now available, which uses tha NASA DE430 ephemeris (published 2013).
+tool](https://www.github.com/dcf21/ephemeris-compute-de405) is also available, which uses the NASA DE405 ephemeris (published 1997).

 ### Supported operating systems